-In early 2014 she completed her doctorate, looking at how identity changes when space and location changes.
+In early 2014 I completed her doctorate, looking at how identity changes when space and location changes.
 It was through dance, storytelling and food that these concepts of changing identities were embodied - more details here.

 Food is fun.
-It is how we build home and is very much how we learn to navigate our belonging - it is emotional, visceral but mostly - it is fun."
+It is how we build home and is very much how we learn to navigate our belonging - it is emotional, visceral but mostly - it is fun.